neemzy/patchwork/README.md

 ## Deployment

 How to will deploy your app to production is up to you.
 If you run `composer install` on your production server, make sure to use the `--no-dev` option to avoid installing development dependencies such as test tools.
+It is also recommended to then run `composer dump-autoload --optimize` to generate a more efficient autoloader.

 ### Assets